 Continue driving along roads A30 and A3074 to St. Ives, a multiple winner of Britain in Bloom contest and a famed artist colony.
 Visit the contemporary Tate St. Ives (Porthmeor Beach; (0)1736 796226; www.tate.org.uk/stives), a branch of the more famous Tate Gallery in London.
 Gaze out from St. Ives’s harbour at Godrevy Lighthouse, made famous by novelist Virginia Woolf.

 Below St. Ives, the Penwith Peninsula is speckled with some 400 Celtic sites.
 Just five miles (eight kilometres) southwest of St. Ives is Zennor, a good base for exploring two fortified cliffside castles in the region, Gurnards Head and Bosigran Castle.
 Enjoy the scenery by walking from Gurnards Head to Bosigran, 90 minutes by foot.

 Southwest of Zennor is Land’s End, the most westerly point of mainland England.
 One of Cornwall’s most popular outdoor attractions, Land’s End is chock full of museums and gift shops, but the natural beauty here wins out.

 Merry Maidens Circle

 Late spring or summer is the best time to tour Cornwall, as the region’s gardens are in full bloom.
-For the details about Cornwall, and it’s particular cities, attractions and beaches, please visit our Cornwall guide.
+For more details about Cornwall, and its particular cities, attractions and beaches, please visit our Cornwall guide.